zaphosting/docs/docs/ark-becomeadmin.md

 ---
 id: ark-becomeadmin
 title: "ARK: Become an admin"
-description: Information on how to become an admin on your ARK server at ZAP-Hosting
+description: "Information on how to become an admin on your ARK server at ZAP-Hosting"
 sidebar_label: Become admin
 services:
   - gameserver-ark